TGX 1.1.1

 Note

-Vectors and boxes support all the usual operations: arithmetics (addition, dot product..), copy, type conversion...
+Vectors and boxes support the usual operations: arithmetic (addition, scalar multiplication, dot product...), copy and type conversion.

 Generic 2D vector [specializations iVec2, fVec2, dVec2].